ianmcgettigan/SmartQuotes/README.md

 If you want it such that every time you type "some text" it converts to ``some text'' automatically, install UltiSnips if you have not already.
-Then simply add this to your `~/.vim/UltiSnips/tex.snippets` file. simply add this to your ` (credit lervag, creator of VimTeX):
+Then simply add this to your `~/.vim/UltiSnips/tex.snippets` file.

 ```vimscript
 snippet " "Quotes" A